The Cloudflare Autonomous Edge is powered by the denial-of-service daemon (

-Another component of Cloudflare’s Autonomous Edge includes the TCP flow tracking daemon (flowtrackd).
-This daemon is Cloudflare’s TCP state tracking machine for detecting and mitigating the most randomized and sophisticated TCP-based DDoS attacks in unidirectional routing topologies — such as the case of . flowtrackd is able to identify the state of a TCP connection and then drops, challenges, or rate-limits packets that do not belong to a legitimate connection.
+Another component of Cloudflare’s Autonomous Edge includes the Advanced TCP Protection system.
+This is Cloudflare’s TCP state tracking machine for detecting and mitigating the most randomized and sophisticated TCP-based DDoS attacks in unidirectional routing topologies — such as the case of Magic Transit.
+Advanced TCP Protection is able to identify the state of a TCP connection and then drops, challenges, or rate-limits packets that do not belong to a legitimate connection.

 Centralized DDoS protection system

 Complementary to the Autonomous Edge, Cloudflare’s entire global network is overwatched by a global version of

 dosd.
 This component protects Cloudflare’s entire global network by detecting and mitigating globally distributed volumetric DDoS attacks.

 The centralized systems run in Cloudflare’s core data centers.
 They receive samples from every global network data center, analyze them, and automatically send mitigation instructions when detecting an attack.
 The system is also synchronized to each of our customers’ web servers to identify their health and trigger any required mitigation actions.